dpobel/damien.pobel.fr/src/post/console-log-hello-world.md

 **NEW**.

-First, the URL is now http://damien.pobel.fr/, nothing fancy here, that's my name, and maybe, thanks to that change (and some others...), this website will be the first result in Google when searching for "[Damien Pobel](https://www.google.com/search?q=damien+pobel)"!
+First, the URL is now http://damien.pobel.fr/, nothing fancy here, that's my name, and maybe, thanks to that change (and some others…), this website will be the first result in Google when searching for "[Damien Pobel](https://www.google.com/search?q=damien+pobel)"!